updated on:

 After defining the basic principles of MVP, answer the question: "What problem does the product solve?"

 Describe its value in a few sentences.
-It will be useful for you and your team, and in the future, it will help in creating a unique value proposition, landing page, and advertising campaign.
+It will be useful for you and your team, and in the future, it will help in creating a core value proposition, landing page, and advertising campaign.

 Stage two: define the target audience